Furnace Check up: 5 Fast Fixes to Prevent Winter Breakdowns Now

 The blower moves warm air through the ductwork and affects comfort across rooms.
 A tech checks motor amperage, bearing noise, and belt condition.
 They will clean the blower wheel and tighten or replace belts that are worn.

 If a blower motor draws too much current, it may be nearing failure.
+Our furnace blower motor replacement cost guide covers what to expect if a swap is needed.
 The technician also checks for imbalance and buildup that cause noise and reduced airflow.
 They advise on simple fixes or part replacement.

 Thermostat calibration steps?